OTT - Wagram Ried Rosenberg Feuersbrunn 2021

 Nose

-Complex and rich, with notes of white pepper, spicy herbs, yellow stone fruit, apricot, and pineapple, enhanced by hints of mandarin zest
+Complex and rich, with aromas of white pepper, spicy herbs, yellow stone fruit, apricot, and pineapple, enhanced by mandarin zest

 Palate

-Rich and complex, with a silky texture and extraordinary vibrancy; elegant and delicate throughout the tasting; precise, with a finish marked by a salty minerality that is pure and crystalline, offering great length
+Rich and complex, with a silky texture and extraordinary vibrancy, elegance, and delicacy throughout the tasting; precise, with a finish featuring a pure, crystalline, and salty minerality that lingers for a long time

 Serve